Retro Tech Want List

 Greetings Programs!

-Geek With Social Skills is always keeping an eye out for interesting retro tech, vintage computers, classic gaming hardware, original accessories, software, manuals, and oddball pieces of computing history.
+Geek With Social Skills is always on the lookout for vintage computers, classic gaming hardware, original accessories, software, manuals, and oddball pieces of computing history.

 This want list is not meant to be a store or a formal buying page.
-It is simply a collector-style list of things I am currently looking for, hoping to document, restore, preserve, or feature in future videos.
+It is simply a collector-style list of items I am currently looking for, with the hope of documenting, restoring, preserving, or featuring them in future videos.

 If you have something on this list, know where one might be hiding, or have a lead on a good example, feel free to reach out through the contact page.